 Digital marketing is an umbrella term for your online or digital marketing efforts.
 It is where companies use digital channels such as websites, Google search, social media, email and other digital channels to connect online with clients and prospects.

-Digital marketing terms you must know
+A to Z guide: 26 digital marketing terms you must know

 Here is your A to Z guide to digital marketing: